 Unless otherwise specified, students completing the NME option must complete the regular BSEE Degree Requirements.
-Students are also required to complete six-credits of NME core courses, the Sensors and Devices concentration and additional College of Engineering electives.
+Students are also required to complete six credits of NME core courses, the Advanced Electronic and Photonic Devices or Neural Engineering concentration and additional College of Engineering electives.

 Nanoscience and Molecular Engineering Core (6 credits)